jkraemer/redmine_postgresql_search/README.md

 - http://shisaa.jp/postset/postgresql-full-text-search-part-2.html
 - http://linuxgazette.net/164/sephton.html

-### unaccent extension
+### Extensions

-The `setup_tsearch` migration attempts to install the _unaccent_ PostgreSQL extension, which may fail due to insufficient privileges of your application's database user.
-To get around this, set up the extension manually (`create extension unaccent`) using a privileged user account and re-run the plugin migrations.
-On Ubuntu/Debian this extension is part of the `postgresql-contrib` package.
+The `setup_tsearch` migration attempts to install the _unaccent_ and _pg\_trgm_ PostgreSQL extensions, which may fail due to insufficient privileges of your application's database user.
+To get around this, set up the extensions manually (`create extension unaccent`, `create extension pg_trgm`) using a privileged user account and re-run the plugin migrations.
+On Ubuntu/Debian the extensions are part of the `postgresql-contrib` package.

 Known Issues
 ------------